-- Students must be in dress code (NOT a free dress day).
-1. - Clothing my not be excessively tight or excessively baggy.
-2. - Shorts and overalls are not permitted.
-3. 4 - The following are the only acceptable black and gold deviations from the standard BMHS dress code: - a. black, gold or white solid color crew neck or polo shirts (NO logos or graphics on any article of clothing) b.
-BMHS spirit shirt - c. black, gold or white solid color crew neck sweatshirtsd.
-BMHS t-shirts or sweatshirts

-- e. black or blue jeans no rips (Khaki shirts and pants are not acceptable) - f. denim/jean jackets
+- Students must be in dress code (NOT a free dress day). - 2.
+Clothing may not be excessively tight or excessively baggy. - 3.
+Shorts and overalls are not permitted. - 4.
+The following are the only acceptable black and gold deviations from the standard BMHS dress code: - a. black, gold or white solid color crew neck or polo shirts (NO logos or graphics on any article of clothing) - b.
+BMHS spirit shirt - c. black, gold or white solid color crew neck sweatshirts - d.
+BMHS t-shirts or sweatshirts - e. black or blue jeans no rips (Khaki shirts and pants are not acceptable) - f. denim/jean jackets